 Pandawa Beach is also a good site to do sky sports.
 The high cliffs around make it possible.
 A nearby hill called Timbis is a favorite launch point for paragliding.

 Choose a tandem paragliding for visitors without prior flying experience.
 Accompany by reliable and professional pilots.
 There is no reason to worry about safety while enjoying an unforgettable view.

 The Last Seaweed Farm

-Before opened for tourism, Pandawa beach is a seaweed farm.
-Along the coasts, seaweed patches used to fill the blue coastline.
+Before opening for tourism, Pandawa Beach is a seaweed farm.
+Along the coasts, seaweed patches are used to fill the blue coastline.
 Pandawa then grew into a commercial tourist site.
 Although seaweed farming here has not completely disappeared.
 The number of farms is decreasing.

 Nearby Top Destinations

 Consider checking out other top destinations while being on this “foot” part of Bali Island.
 Nusa Dua is a 20 minutes drive from Pandawa.
-The all-inclusive beach is famous for its selections of 5-star resorts.
-From the banana boat to jet ski, the choice for watersports here is more varied than Pandawa.
+The all-inclusive beach is famous for its selection of 5-star resorts.
+From the banana boat to jet ski, the choice for watersports here is more varied than in Pandawa.

-Uluwatu temple is 30 minutes driving westward.
+Uluwatu temple is 30 minutes drive westward.
 Get spoiled by the beautiful ocean view on the way up to the temple.
 Keep belongings at hand because monkeys here are famously mischievous.
 There’s a traditional Kecak dance performance held every day around sunset.